sergiodxa/sergiodxa.com/content/tutorials/access-loaders-data-in-remix.md

 }
 ```

-Here I define exactly the props I need so I don't infer from the loaders or even the DB or API responses, this way I can change the loader or the API and my component won't break.
+Here I define exactly the props I need, so I don't infer from the loaders or even the DB or API responses.
+This way I can change the loader or the API, and my component won't break.

 ```ts
 // app/routes/dashboard/route.tsx